-Source: Statistics Norway, Konjunkturtendensene 3/2022
+Source: Statistics Norway, Konjunkturtendensene 4/2022

-- GDP growth contracted by 2.3 % in 2020 driven by reduced private consumption, reduced investments and reduced export. - Rebound in GDP in 2021 with growth of 4.1% driven by a reversal of negative development in private consumption, investments and export in 2020. - GDP growth of 3.2% expected for 2022 (revised down from 4.1% in December)
+- GDP growth contracted by 2.8 % in 2020 driven by reduced private consumption, reduced investments and reduced export. - Rebound in GDP in 2021 with growth of 4.1% driven by a reversal of negative development in private consumption, investments and export in 2020. - GDP growth of 3.8% 2022 driven by consumption, other investments and export